Big-Nick/CS116Final/README.md

 This project is a game based on a lottery used by the vehicle manufacturer (GM) and its car dealerships, that awards free cars to customers as a marketing technique.
 There are 5 GM dealerships that have issued lottery tickets to a total of 25 prospective customers.
 GM has made available 10 vehicles to be awarded by the dealerships to those customers.
  The customers have been awarded lottery ticket numbers in advance of the lottery process.
 The ticket numbers have been selected by the dealerships and are recorded as part of the customer information.
 The customers have been categorized by the dealerships in various customer types.
 The process of giving a vehicle to a customer is as follows:
 First GM has to assign the vehicle to a dealership.
 GM uses a lottery system to award the vehicles to one of the 5 dealerships based on a uniform probability in selecting one of the 5 dealerships each time a car is to be awarded.
-The limits of the distribution should be 1 to 5 (int types), where the number 1 represents  dealership “Glen Ellyn Chevrolet ”, the number 2 represents “South Suburbs Pontiac”, the number 3 represents “Chicago Buick”, the number 4 represents Schaumburg Cadillac”, and the number 5 represents “Saturn Of North Chicago”.
+The limits of the distribution should be 1 to 5 (int types), where the number 1 represents  dealership ï¿½Glen Ellyn Chevrolet ï¿½, the number 2 represents ï¿½South Suburbs Pontiacï¿½, the number 3 represents ï¿½Chicago Buickï¿½, the number 4 represents Schaumburg Cadillacï¿½, and the number 5 represents ï¿½Saturn Of North Chicagoï¿½.
 The selected dealership is given one of the 10 cars from the file Vehicle.ser (this file is explained further down).
 The vehicle selected randomly using uniform probability, from the available pool of 10 cars and subtracted from the available list until the list is of zero size.
 Note: DO NOT AWARD THE CARS SEQUENCIALLY !
  Every time a dealership is selected by GM, the dealership decides on the awarding of the car it received (one of the 10 vehicles is given to that dealership) to a customer.
 Notice that the dealership IS NOT restricting the lottery numbers to its own customers only.
 Any customer (even from another dealership has a chance).
 Each dealership, however, uses a lottery probability of their choice to favor or disfavor a certain type of customers (explained under Dealerships below).
-The dealership draws a number based on certain probability (probabilities are described further down in this document) and tries to match the drawn number to a customer’s lottery ticket number.
+The dealership draws a number based on certain probability (probabilities are described further down in this document) and tries to match the drawn number to a customerï¿½s lottery ticket number.
 If a match is found the customer wins the car.
 If no match is found :
 A MatchNotFoundException occurs (the exception class must be implemented and caught properly in order to receive credit for this functionality).
 The process is repeated starting with the GM selecting a new dealership when this exception is thrown.
 Count how many times this exception was thrown.